Heritage Sheep

 Soay British Sheep

-The first North American imports of the British Soay began in 1990 to Montreal and then south to the US.
-About 450 Soay sheep were registered in the U.K. in 2021, and about 90 British Soay were registered from North America.
+About 450 Soay sheep were registered in the UK in 2021, and about 90 British Soay were registered from North America.
 Registration occurs through the Rare Breeds Survival Trust (RBST) Combined Flock Book.

-Soay wool is cast (shed) in the springtime and can be rooed by hand.
-Fiber quality varies from wooly to kempy with colors ranging from light brown to near black.
-Soay also produce a mild-tasting, low-fat meat.
-With their docile nature, small size and lighter impact on the soil, they are useful for ecologically-sound grazing programs, and could be especially useful in solar farm or vineyard grazing situations.
+With their small size and lighter impact on the soil, they are useful for ecologically-sound grazing programs, and could be especially useful in solar farm or vineyard grazing situations.
+However, they should not have access to rhododendrons or azaleas which are toxic to the breed.

 Did you know: